 Columbia Car Accident Attorney Kenny Berger Can Help

 I handle auto accidents across South Carolina.
 Unfortunately, I have seen these mistakes made by unrepresented people again and again.
-So before damaging your case or signing away your rights, find out how an experienced car wreck lawyer can help.
-Call me today at 803-790-2800 or use the live chat box below for a free consultation and to request free copies of my books.
+So before damaging your case or signing away your rights, find out how an experienced car accident lawyer can help.
+Call today at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC), or start a live chat 24/7 with a real, live person to arrange a free and confidential consultation.